 If your application is successful we will invite you to a stage one Recruitment and Selection Day.
 Until March 2020 all our Recruitment and Selection processes involved a range of different elements and took place as a face-to-face process in one of our partnership schools.
 Given current circumstances, we have adapted this process so that we can continue to meet applicants and undertake a range of activities that will hopefully give you a good understanding of what being a teacher entails and the opportunity to demonstrate all your relevant qualities, skills and experiences.
-This is a new system for us, but we hope that it will continue to be a positive and useful process for candidates.
+We’re confident that it will continue to be a positive and useful process for candidates.

-We hold our recruitment and selection processes throughout the application cycle and our aim is to set these up at suitable times which enable candidates to complete a number of activities remotely, via video conference systems, such as Skype or Zoom.
+We hold our recruitment and selection processes throughout the application cycle and our aim is to set these up at suitable times which enable candidates to complete a number of activities remotely, via the video conference system, Zoom.

-The recruitment process will consist of the four elements below:
+The recruitment process will consist of the elements below:

 - 1) Document Check [15 minutes]